elesiuta/picosnitch/README.md

   - it should be called `python-bcc` or `python-bpfcc`
 - install picosnitch using [pip](https://pip.pypa.io/)
   - `pip3 install "picosnitch[full]" --upgrade --user`
+  - warning: installing as user makes it easier for another program to modify picosnitch; however, installing with sudo results in [xkcd.com/1987](https://xkcd.com/1987/)
 - create a service file for systemd to run picosnitch (recommended)
   - `picosnitch systemd`
 - optional dependencies (will install from [PyPI](https://pypi.org/) with `[full]` if not already installed)